danioellay/gramcracker/README.md

 >
 > native-image -cp "bgusolver_cmd_102.jar" -H:+ReportExceptionStackTraces  -H:IncludeResources=".*" -H:Class=JCIndependantSolver -H:Name=bgu-aot --no-fallback

-It is wrapped by the 'SolutionHandler.run_bgu_solver' function.
-It supports uniqueness checking, and finding the number of solution, but always just returns a single solution to look at.
+It is wrapped by the 'SolutionHandler.run_bgu_solver' function, which calls either the java or the aot version.
+It supports uniqueness checking, and finding the number of solution, but can only return a single solution to look at.